netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 ![The Netdata dashboard in
 action](https://user-images.githubusercontent.com/1153921/80827388-b9fee100-8b98-11ea-8f60-0d7824667cd3.gif)

-If you're completely new to Netdata, take a look at our [step-by-step guide](/docs/guides/step-by-step/step-00.md) for a walkthrough of all its features.
+If you're completely new to Netdata, look at our [step-by-step guide](/docs/guides/step-by-step/step-00.md) for a walkthrough of all its features.
 For a more expedited tour, see the [get started guide](/docs/getting-started.md).

 ### Enable temperature sensor monitoring